 "Sexual harassment" is also a form of sexual misconduct prohibited under the Sexual Misconduct Policy.

-al Misconduct is a broad term that includes, but is not limited to, the following conduct: Sexual sexual Assault; Dating Violence; Domestic Violence; Stalking; and Retaliation.
+Sexual Misconduct is a broad term that includes, but is not limited to, the following conduct: Sexual Harassment; Sexual Assault; Dating Violence; Domestic Violence; Stalking; and Retaliation.
 (All terms are defined in the Sexual Misconduct Policy.)